GabrielNicolim/alice/README.md

 ![image](https://user-images.githubusercontent.com/69210720/123141339-a9f63080-d42e-11eb-9eea-4e1524f3e29c.png)

 The project has a index startup screen, Login, Register and User page with visual error feedbacks.
 When the user performs the sign-in, he is redirected to the Home page, which has the interaction with the user to do the main operations of the application, insert, edit and exclude through modals and boxes.
-The User page alows the user to change their informations and profile picture. **The Profile Picute System won't work in the server version because of upload restrictions and old software**.
+The User page alows the user to change their informations and profile picture. **The Profile Picture and Recover Password Systems won't work in the server version because of upload restrictions and crappy old software**.

 If you want to view our project quickly **[click on here](http://200.145.153.175/felipeestevanatto/Projetos/ALICE/).**